prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 ![](/img/projects/simple-system/records-sheet-setup.png)

-> NOTE: once you set up the headers, you shouldn't have to do it again.
+> NOTE: once you set up the headers, you shouldn't need to do it again.
+Setting them up manually is sufficient.
+Setting them up programmatically is acceptable but not necessary.

 When the user submits information via the user interface, the program should append a corresponding record to the "Data" sheet.
 For subsequent form submissions, the existing data should remain intact, and the new data should be written on the next available row.